justinhschaaf/nixos-config/README.md

 > [!NOTE]
 > If you're using one of the setups with a GUI, you need to manually set the wallpaper with `swww img`.

+## Developing

+To make development easier, this flake provides a dev shell you can enter using [direnv](https://github.com/nix-community/nix-direnv) or by running `nix develop`.

+You can then run `jstestvm <system>` to quickly compile and run a virtual machine of any system in the flake.

 ## Systems

 - **bucatini**, the gaming PC.